-feval (callable, list of callable, or None, optional (default=None)) - Customized evaluation function.
-Each evaluation function should accept two parameters: preds, eval_data, and return (eval_name, eval_result, is_higher_better) or list of such tuples.
+Parameters feval (callable or None, optional (default=None)) - Customized evaluation function.
+Should accept two parameters: preds, train_data, and return (eval_name, eval_result, is_higher_better) or list of such tuples.

-[numpy 1-D array or numpy 2-D array (for multi-class task)] The predicted values.
-For multi-class task, preds are numpy 2-D array of shape = [n_samples, n_classes].
-If custom objective function is used, predicted values are returned before any transformation, e.g. they are raw margin instead of probability of positive class for binary task in this case.
+preds [list or numpy 1-D array] The predicted values.
+If fobj is specified, predicted values are returned before any transformation, e.g. they are raw margin instead of probability of positive class for binary task in this case.